-I'm always inspired to see the projects that other handy people come up with, so I was really intrigued by this video that recently landed in my inbox.
-Be sure to turn the sound on!
+I'm always inspired to see the projects that other handy people come up with, so I was really intrigued by a question that landed in my inbox.

 My brother-in-law, Josh, has a home in South Carolina in hurricane country.
 During the most recent hurricane scare, he found himself screwing bits of plywood over his windows, straight through the vinyl siding.

 Luckily the hurricane passed him by, but the experience of putting holes in his siding was so painful that he decided to install shutters on his home.

 After pricing shutters, Josh decided to build them himself, and I'm really impressed by his skills.
 (Hey Josh, if you ever want to quit your day job and move to Asheville, I bet we can find you some projects to do around here!)